TRAUMA THERAPY

 At Elevate Psychotherapy, we take an integrative, evidence-based approach that supports healing on emotional, cognitive, and somatic levels.
 Together, we’ll explore your experiences at a pace that feels safe, using methods that reduce distress and build resilience.
 Therapy may involve processing painful memories, strengthening your ability to stay present, and re-establishing a sense of safety in your body.
 The goal isn’t to erase the past—it’s to help you live and move forward without being defined by it.

-They are also 3x more likely to experience depression yet
+They are also 3X more likely to develop depression, yet

 Goals For Treating Trauma